QPeiran/stream_kafka/Demo-setps.md

     --bootstrap-server kafka-0:9092,kafka-1:9092
 ```

-3. Mimic the producer (from a new ternimal)
+3. Mimic the producer on node 0(from a new ternimal)
 ```
 docker compose exec kafka-0 /opt/bitnami/kafka/bin/kafka-console-producer.sh \
   --bootstrap-server kafka-0:9092,kafka-1:9092 \